 Knowledge Quarter Labs

-When: The call for the Knowledge Quarter (KQ) labs usually opens in May and closes in September.
-The programme runs from October to March.
+When: The call for applications to the Knowledge Quarter (KQ) labs is usually open from mid-May until mid-July with the programme running from October to March.

 Who: The call for applicants to the KQ labs programme is open to academics, clinicians and postdocs.
 You must have an early-stage data-driven health startup to attend.